Arkanosis/rssht/README.md

 * **-f port**: free port on client host which will redirect to the local host [default: 22000]
 * **-t port**: open ssh port on local host to forward on the client host [default: 22]
 * **-n time**: restore connection *time* seconds after failure [default: 5]
 * **--http**: use ssh over http instead of plain ssh.
-The client port must forward http traffic to an open ssh port
+The client port must forward http traffic to an open ssh port (using httptunnel's hts)
 * **-d**: run as daemon

 ## EXAMPLES